Privacy Policy

 7. How do we protect your personal data?

-We care about protecting your personal data that is why we put in place appropriate technical, physical, and administrative security controls, including strong encryption techniques, which are designed to prevent Confidentiality, Integrity, or any other misuse of the data that you provide to us.
+We care about protecting your personal data, so we put in place appropriate technical, physical, and administrative security controls, including robust encryption techniques designed to prevent Confidentiality, Integrity, or any other misuse of the data you provide.

-If you suspect any misuse, loss, or unauthorised access to your personal data please let us know immediately using the contact details set out in section 12 below.
-We will investigate the matter and update you as soon as possible on next steps.
+If you suspect misuse, loss, or unauthorised access to your personal data, please immediately inform us using the contact details in section 12 below.
+We will investigate the matter and update you as soon as possible on the next steps.

 8. How long do we keep your personal data for?

-We will not keep your personal data for longer than is necessary for the purpose of providing you with the services you have requested.
-That means that we will keep your personal data for the length of time for which we are providing you with services.
+We will only keep your personal data briefly to provide you with the requested services.
+That means we will keep your personal data when we provide services.

-However, if you contact us to unsubscribe from our email updates, we will delete your personal data from our database unless we believe that we are required by law to keep the data (for example, because of a request by a tax authority or in connection with any anticipated litigation).
+However, contact us to unsubscribe from our email updates.
+We will delete your personal data from our database unless we believe that we are required by law to keep the data (for example, because of a request by a tax authority or in connection with any anticipated litigation).

-Longer retention may be possible for statistical or service dependency reasons however where applicable / possible we will anonymise the stored data to avoid direct association with the Data Subject.
+Longer retention may be possible for statistical or Service dependency reasons; however, where applicable/feasible, we will anonymise the stored data to avoid direct association with the Data Subject.

 9. Your Rights

-The law provides that you have various rights in relation to the personal data that we hold about you.
+The law provides you with various rights concerning the personal data we hold about you.
 We have described these rights below.

 Right to object